Icinga/icinga2/doc/7-configuring-icinga-2.md

 key that is not a valid identifier you can enclose the key in double quotes.

-Setting a dictionary key to null causes the key and its value to be removed from the dictionary.

 #### <a id="array"></a> Array

 An ordered list of values.